-Our principal operating subsidiaries maintain a \$1.209 billion bank credit facility (the "credit facility"), of which \$0.918 billion was outstanding as of March 31, 2009.
-Continued access to our credit facility is dependant upon our compliance with the covenants of such credit facility, principally the requirement that we maintain a maximum ratio of total senior debt to cash flow, as defined in the credit agreement, of 6.0 to 1.0.
-Our total senior debt to cash flow ratio was 3.6 to 1.0 for the first quarter of 2009.
-The average interest rates on outstanding debt under our credit facility as of March 31, 2009 and 2008 were 4.6% and 5.5%, respectively, including the effect of the interest rate exchange agreements discussed below.
+Our principal operating subsidiaries maintain a \$1.715 billion bank credit facility (the "credit facility"), of which \$1.357 billion was outstanding as of March 31, 2009.
+Continued access to our credit facility is dependant upon our compliance with the covenants of such credit facility, principally the requirement that we maintain a maximum ratio of total senior debt to cash flow, as defined in the credit agreement of 6.0 to 1.0.
+Our total senior debt to cash flow ratio was 4.1 to 1.0 for the first quarter of 2009.
+The average interest rates on outstanding debt under our credit facility as of March 31, 2009 and 2008 were 5.2% and 5.5%, respectively, including the effect of the interest rate exchange agreements discussed below.

-As of March 31, 2009, we had unused revolving credit commitments of \$280.5 million under our credit facility, all of which could be borrowed and used for general corporate purposes based on the terms and conditions of our debt arrangements.
-All of our revolver commitments expire on September 30, 2011, and are not subject to scheduled reductions prior to maturity.
+As of March 31, 2009, we had unused revolving credit commitments of \$348.7 million under our credit facility, all of which could be borrowed and used for general corporate purposes based on the terms and conditions of our debt arrangements.
+As of the same date, \$69.6 million of our unused revolving credit commitments were subject to scheduled reductions terminating on March 31, 2010; \$279.1 million of our unused revolving credit commitments expire on September 30, 2011 and December 31, 2012, respectively, and are not subject to scheduled reductions prior to maturity.

-As of March 31, 2009, approximately \$10.9 million of letters of credit were issued under our credit facility to various parties as collateral for our performance relating to insurance and franchise requirements.
+As of March 31, 2009, approximately \$9.5 million of letters of credit were issued under our credit facility to various parties as collateral for our performance relating to insurance and franchise requirements.